sabre-io/sabre.io/source/_posts/2016-03-12-sabre-vobject-4.0.3-release.html.md

 1. Added `VCard::getByType()`, to quickly get a vcard property with a specific value for `TYPE`.
-2. `UNTIL` and `COUNT` where not correctly encoded in the jCal format.
+2. `UNTIL` and `COUNT` were not correctly encoded in the jCal format.
 3. `RRULE` now has more validation and repair rules.

+Upgrade sabre/vobject by running:

     composer update sabre/vobject